Pre and Post Award Administration Unit

 Federal regulation regarding public health service (PHS) funds mandates training, disclosure, and proposal/award management requirements.
 Supplemental disclosure forms must be submitted by PIs submitting applications for funding consideration.
 A list of PHS funded agencies is found within OVPR.

 When GWSPH Principal Investigators (PIs) are collaborating with another school or entity within GW but outside of GWSPH.
-Key Personnel are required to declare whether there is a Conflict of Interest (COI) or not and to confirm the last Financial Conflict of Interest (FCOI) supplemental disclosure date with GW if the application will be submitted to a Public Health Service (PHS) sponsor.
+Key Personnel are required to declare whether there is a Conflict of Interest (COI) or not and to confirm the last Financial Conflict of Interest (FCOI) supplemental disclosure date with GW.
+Your Pod2 assigned SRA will assist with the process in myResearch.

 PROPOSAL REVIEW & SPONSOR SUBMISSION